mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 Checking In a Connection
 ------------------------

-A Pool MUST have a method of allowing the driver to check in a Connection.
-The driver MUST NOT be allowed to check in a ``Connection`` to a Pool that did not create that Connection, and MUST throw an Error if this is attempted.
+A Pool MUST have a method of allowing the driver to check in a ``Connection``.
+The driver MUST NOT be allowed to check in a ``Connection`` to a Pool that did not create that ``Connection``, and MUST throw an Error if this is attempted.

 When the ``Connection`` is checked in, it is closed if any of the following are true: